xsdk-project/MathPackagesTraining2020/pages/about_your_day.md

 We have some fun prizes to give away at the end of the evening!
 The hands on exercises offer **optional** question and answer forms with the chance to gain points towards fun prizes at the end of the evening. **These are optional** and intended to be for fun.
-You are not **required** to participate but we highly recommend it for a few reasons.
+You are **not** equired to participate but we highly encourage it for a few reasons.
 First, its designed to be fun.
 Second, it helps us guage whether or not our training materials are really having the intended impact.